shawntabrizi/rust-state-machine/steps/33/README.md

 3. It allows us to create a single spot for us to configure those final types.
 You can see that we use the `mod types {}` section in `main.rs` to define all the concrete types in one place, so they can be consistently referenced.
 Without this, you might accidentally use different concrete types in different pallets (like `u32` in one place and `u64` in another), causing compilation errors or, worse, subtle bugs.

-4. Finally, it allows us to configure the runtime can implement the same `Config` trait with completely different concrete types.
+4. Finally, it allows us to configure different runtimes with completely different concrete types.
 This is an extremely powerful and often used feature in Substrate / the Polkadot-SDK.

 	For example, we can create two runtime configurations, one for production and one for testing, and configure them completely differently: